Tasks Performed by MLatom

 The KREG model

-Now we set KREG (Kernel-ridge-regression using RE descriptor and the Gaussian kernel function) as default ML method.
-Default hyperparameter optimization options were updated to speed up the hyperparameter search for KREG.
+The KREG (Kernel-ridge-regression using RE descriptor and the Gaussian kernel function) model is the default ML method.

 - on a hold-out test set not used for training.
 Both training and test sets can be sampled in one of the ways described above;